martanne/vis/README.md

   Hence the sam command `,x/pattern/` can be abbreviated to `x/pattern`

-  If a command is successful vis switches to normal mode (and hence removes any selections), otherwise the editor is kept in visual mode.
-The print command "fails" by definition.
+  If after a command no selections remain, the editor will switch to normal mode otherwise it remains in visual mode.

   Other differences compared to sam include: